aitormagan/nd189-1-Introduction-to-Machine-Learning-project-starter/project/project-report.md

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-From this leason, I have been able to understad how to create models with AutoGlun, which can be very useful when trying to apply ML at work.
-I also learned that adding new features and typing the ones you already have, is very important to obtain better performance.
+From this leason, I have been able to understad how to create models with AutoGluon, which can be very useful when trying to apply ML at work.
+I also learned that adding new features from the existing data can be very helpful for obtaining a significant performance improvement.

-On my second day, I started with the basic `train` set and I created a first models.
-With this model, I got a score of `0.56132` on Kaggle.
-By adding new features such as `wind_type`, `temp_type` and `time_slot` I was able to improve this score to `0.479`.

 However, I was unable to obtain a significan better performance by modifying the hyperparameters.